sunilkumar2170/AMRIT/README.md

 | AMRIT-DB | [AMRIT-DB](https://github.com/PSMRI/AMRIT-DB) | DB service to simplify database schema management and setting up local environments.
 Using Flyway for migrations, it ensures consistency in DB schema for deployments. |
 | AMRIT-Website | [AMRIT-Website](https://github.com/PSMRI/AMRIT-Website) | Website for AMRIT.
 This is a forked repo to create AMRIT Website. |
 | AMRIT-DevOps | [AMRIT-DevOps](https://github.com/PSMRI/AMRIT-DevOps) | All things DevOps related for AMRIT are housed in this repo. |

-## 🚀 Getting Started

-We're thrilled that you're interested in contributing to this project!
-Here's how you can get started:

-### For Contributors

-1. **Set Up Your Development Environment**
-   Follow our [Developer Documentation](https://piramal-swasthya.gitbook.io/amrit) for step-by-step instructions on setting up the project locally.

-2. **File Issues**
-   If you encounter any issues, bugs, or have feature requests, please file them in the [main AMRIT repository](https://github.com/PSMRI/AMRIT/issues).
-Centralizing all feedback helps us streamline improvements and address concerns efficiently.

-3. **Explore Open Issues**
-   Check out the [Issues section](#) to find active tickets and opportunities to contribute.
-Your contributions empower healthcare access and innovation across India!

-4. **Submit Your Contribution**
-   Found something to work on?
-Raise a pull request (PR) when you're ready!

-5. **Join the Community**
-   Have questions or want to connect with other contributors?
-Join our [Discord Server](https://discord.gg/FVQWsf5ENS) to chat with the team and community.

 ---